 Munger Tolles may be small by BigLaw standards, but it would be a mistake to judge the firm by its size.
 The firm is truly elite, and its 200 attorneys, spread over just three offices, represent the best and the brightest in the industry.
 The hiring process is extremely competitive because the firm wants it all.
 Top law schools and grades get you into the interview room, but candidates should be prepared for rigorous behavioral and legally substantive interview questions to get the offer.
 As tough as the hiring process is, the reward for getting hired is huge.
 Associates at Munger Tolles enjoy an exceptionally friendly and respectful culture that values work-life balance while retaining a healthy amount of social interactions.
 Partners are deeply invested in associate professional...

-One of SoCal’s elites, Munger, Tolles & Olson has only recently expanded beyond the Golden State.
+Munger, Tolles & Olson is a SoCal elite, with offices in Los Angeles, San Francisco, and Washington, DC.
 The firm is best known for its litigation chops, and through its highly selective recruiting process, draws in a high number of clerks.

 Cali Firm with Cornhusker Friends

 Munger Tolles was founded in 1962 by seven partners, including Charles Munger and Edwin Leroy Tolles.
 Munger departed after three years, but this proved to work in the firm’s interests.
 A close friend of investor Warren Buffett, Munger went on to become vice chairman of Berkshire Hathaway, which in turn became a long-time Munger Tolles client.

 Tolles passed away in 2008, leaving Ronald L. Olson as the last name partner still in active practice at the firm.
 Olson, who joined in 1...